Delboy/DryDrops/README.md

             }
     }
     ```
-10. Next we will have to install another package called gunicorn, which will act as our webserver.
-To do so, run the commmand:
+10. Next we will have to install another package called gunicorn, which will act as our web server.
+To do so, run the command:
     `pip3 install gunicorn`
     And then remember to freeze the requirements with:
     `pip3 freeze > requirements.txt`